banklab/DMI-hybrid-extinction/README.md

 In particular, for efficiency, the output files are read once and their result compiles in csv file that can be readily read in R. The later are provided here (whole_dataset.csv for 1,000 replicates per parameter combination, whole_dataset_extra.csv for 10,000 replicates per parameter combination and ER_dataset.csv for the data related to the evolutionary rescue scenario).

+##Usage
+Below,we present the steps to folow to investigate a specific parameter combinations.
+Once the the C++ file as been compiled and make